kaveya7ezhil/CSA0318-DATA-STRUCTURE-FOR-LEET-CODE/README.md

 8. Write a C program to search a number using Linear Search method
 9. Write a C program to search a number using Binary Search method
 10. Write a C program to implement Linked list operations
-11. Write a C program to implement Stack operations such as PUSH, POP and PEEK
+11. Write a C program to implement Stack operations such as PUSH,POP and PEEK
 12. Write a C program to implement the application of Stack (Notations)
 13. Write a C program to implement Queue operations such as ENQUEUE, DEQUEUE and Display
 14. Write a C program to implement the Tree Traversals (Inorder, Preorder, Postorder)